mirzazz10/softRoboticsSOFA.io/README.md

-  # Soft Robotics - Applied Project
+  # Soft Robot Grasping Dataset using SOFA framework

 ## Introduction
 Soft robots are flexible robotic systems that can bend and deform.
 They are advantageous for: